siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     This allows events to be **collected, generated, dropped and expired anytime** **without altering** the event format based on the given input parameters, similar to any other Window operator.

-    This is implemented by extending `org.wso2.siddhi.core.query.processor.stream.window.WindowProcessor`.
+    This is implemented by extending `io.siddhi.core.query.processor.stream.window.WindowProcessor`.

     Example :